cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 observation to the county-level distribution. `n` also serves as the sample size.
 The same method is used for aggregation to states.

+Because these signals measure mobility each day, there are strong day-of-week effects: weekends have substantially different values than weekdays.
+Users interested in long-term trends, rather than mobility on one specific day, may prefer the `7d_avg` signals, since averaging over the preceding 7 days removes these day-of-week effects.

 ## Lag

 SafeGraph provides this data with a three-day lag, meaning estimates for a